 Health Tools help you make wise health decisions or take action to improve your health.

-Things that increase your risk of coronary artery disease are the things that lead to a problem called atherosclerosis, or hardening of the arteries.
-Atherosclerosis is the starting point for coronary artery disease, peripheral arterial disease, heart attack, and stroke.
+Things that put you at risk for coronary artery disease are the things that lead to a problem called atherosclerosis, or hardening of the arteries.
+These things include:

 Your age, sex, and race can also raise your risk.
 For example, your risk increases as you get older.